HumaIlyas/Project-1/README.md

 <img src="assets/images/accessibility-mobile.jpg" alt="Accessibility on mobile">

 ## Issues found during site development

 ### Horizontal scrolling bar on the bottom of the screen
-Horizontal scrolling bar appeared on the bottom of the screen while adding different sections on the pages.
+* Horizontal scrolling bar appeared on the bottom of the screen while adding different sections on the pages.
    * I adjusted the margins to 0 and auto in about-us and prices section.
    * I adjusted this issue by adding a code overflow-x to hidden.

-{Screen shots to show issues}
+### Space between the two sections on different screen sizes
+* The space between the two sections increases with increasing the screen sizes.
+    * I adjuste this issue by adding the overflow-y to scroll in the relevant section (benefits and techniques of yoga).

 [Back to Table of contents](#table-of-contents)

 ___
 # Deployment

 The website was deployed on GitHub pages.
 Gitpod was used as a development environment where all the changes were committed to git version control system.
 The push command was used in Gitpod to save changes into GitHub.

 The following steps were taken to deploy the website:
 * Open the GitHub repository, navigate to the Settings tab
 * From the source section, select the Main Branch